ramyakeerthijiguru01-code/sql-sales-analysis-project/README.md

 - Window Functions

 ## Key Insights
-- Calculated total revenue, average order value, and monthly revenue trends
+- Calculated total revenue and average order value
-- Identified top 5 customers by total spending
+- Identified top 5 customers by spending
-- Analyzed revenue contribution by country
 - Measured return rate and revenue lost due to returns
-- Calculated net revenue after accounting for returned orders
+- Calculated net revenue after returns
+- Analyzed monthly sales and return trends

 ## Files in this Repository
 - README.md → Project overview
 - project.sql → SQL queries used for analysis

+## Tools Used
+- SQL
+- Joins
+- Aggregations
+- CASE WHEN
+- CTE

 ## Conclusion
 This project demonstrates how SQL can be used to analyze sales performance, customer behavior, and return impact using business-focused KPIs.